chentingpc/gfn/README.md

 Graph Feature Networks (GFN)
 ================================================================================

-This is the implementation of GFN used in paper "Dissecting Graph Neural Networks on Graph Classification".
+This is the implementation of GFN used in paper "Are Powerful Graph Neural Nets Necessary?
+A Dissection on Graph Classification", previously titled "Dissecting Graph Neural Networks on Graph Classification".
 GFN is a simple lightweight neural set function with graph augmented features.
 It augments nodes with graph structural and propagated features, and then defines the function directly on a set of nodes.
 See [our paper](https://arxiv.org/abs/1905.04579)  for more details.

 ## Requirements